 to integrate other event loops without modifying IPython itself.

-Terminal IPython handles event loops very differently from the IPython kernel, so different steps are needed to integrate with each.
+However, the way Terminal IPython handles event loops is very different from the way IPython kernel does, so if you need to integrate with a new kind of event loop, different steps are needed to integrate with each.

 Changed in version 5.0: There is a new API for event loop integration using prompt_toolkit.